-It has all the right features: traps to trick enemies into, beasts with weak spots to exploit, different weapons with which to hunt, and collecting pieces for sale and crafting.
+It has all the right features: traps to trick enemies into, beasts with weak spots to exploit, different weapons to use on hunts, and collecting pieces for sale and crafting.
 HZD is perfect if you want a specifically single-player experience and not feel pushed toward online play, or working with NPCs.
-The game looks amazing, from concepts for beast and humans to technical execution of it all.
+The game looks amazing, from concepts for beasts and humans to technical execution of it all.

 |Monster type:||19th-century horrors|

-Hunt: Showdown is based entirely around tracking and hunting down horrifying monsters, and trying to get the prize before another group of hunters grabs it for you.
+Hunt: Showdown revolves entirely around tracking and hunting down horrifying monsters, and trying to get the prize before another group of hunters grabs it for you.

-Set in the 19th-century environment, H:S is a first-person shooter game, rather than a creative slasher.
-It doesn’t take away from its values as hunting game, it only ramps up the tension and provides an interesting background to place it squarely in reality many players are going to be more or less familiar with.
+Set in the 19th-century environment, H:S is a first-person shooter, rather than a TPP slasher.
+It doesn’t take away from its values as hunting game, it only ramps up the tension and deepens immersion.

 The monsters are, honestly, better suited for a horror game by their sheer design.
-In a way Hunt: Showdown flips the script, making humans hunt the monster, even if the entities themselves can still put up quite a fight.
+There are messed-up demonic spiders, twisted humans, swarms of worms, and other gruesome beings which would haunt your nightmares.
 Stylistically it has a lot in common with tabletop games like Hunter: the Vigil, or shows like Supernatural, so if you fancy this style, give it a shot.